Farrah Abraham: 16 and Pregnant and Teen Mom

-Big Brother
+Celebrity Big Brother

 In 2015, Abraham appeared on the 16th series of the British television series Celebrity Big Brother, representing the United States.
 On September 18, she became the fifth housemate to be evicted.
 She was not in the top four highest-voted housemates, and her fellow housemate, Austin Armacost, chose to evict her.
 She had spent 23 days in the house.

 On 22 September 2015, she appeared as a panelist on the Celebrity Big Brother's Bit on the Side after-show and got into a heated argument with fellow panelist, Aisleyne Horgan-Wallace.
 The show was taken off air 10 minutes early after a "clash" between panelists.
 Abraham and Janice Dickinson were given police cautions by Hertfordshire Police.

 Personal life

 In April 2021, Abraham filed a report to the Palm Beach Police Department accusing then Windsor, California mayor Dominic Foppoli of sexually assaulting her.
-The filing included photographs, video and audio provided by Abraham.
-The case is under criminal investigation as of May 2021.
-She is one of nine women to accuse Foppoli of sex crimes.
+She was one of nine women to accuse Foppoli of sex crimes.
 Foppoli resigned within three hours of reporters asking him about her allegations.
+California Attorney General Rob Bonta declined to pursue criminal charges against Foppoli in 2024, and Abraham then filed a civil lawsuit set for trial in 2026.

+Legal issues

 In January 2022, Abraham was arrested after it was reported that she assaulted a nightclub security guard.
+In October 2023, she was sentenced to 18 months probation with mandatory supervision and 40 hours of community service for the incident.